BillBinAz/weatherBridge/README.md

 # weatherBridge
-Glue code between metrohub and metrobridge
+Python3 code to upload weather data from metrohub and metrobridge to isy994

+# Dependencies
-pip install httplib2
+pip3 install httplib2